ArchipelagoMW/Archipelago.MultiClient.Net/docfx/docs/helpers/helpers.md

 ## RoomState

-The RoomState helper provides access to values that represent the current state of the multiworld room, with information such as the cost of a hint and or your current accumulated amount of hint point or the permissions for things like forfeiting
+The @"Archipelago.MultiClient.Net.Helpers.IRoomStateHelper?text='RoomState helper'" provides access to values that represent the current state of the multiworld room, with information such as the cost of a hint and or your current accumulated amount of hint point or the permissions for things like forfeiting.

 ```csharp
 Console.WriteLine($"You have {session.RoomState.HintPoints}, and need {session.RoomState.HintCost} for a hint");